Anran0716/550final-proj/_posts/2021-12-15-Exploratory Analysis of Twitter Data.md

 ## Data collection
 To begin with we will be using **twitter’s developer app** to extract data from 1st January 2021 to 14th December 2021 by filtering the location with USA or United States.
 We research for the most used hashtags in social media pertaining to COVID 19 vaccine and we narrow it to #covidvaccine #Covid19vaccine, and to further fine tune and be precise with the analysis we also extract tweets with #pfizervaccine and #Modernavaccine as these are the two trending vaccine providers in the US.

-In the very first beginning,we loaded the Airbnb Listing data (from [InsideAirbnb][InsideAirbnb]) and cleaned the original dataset.
-To be more specific, we removed data that do not contain location information,then transformed datatype of certain fields(*e.g. price,host_response_rate*), and added new field `price_per_person` (*price_per_person=price/accommodates*) into our Airbnb dataset.
-Also, we loaded New York neighborhood data (from [NYC OpenData][NYC OpenData]), which served as a spatial reference for further analysis.
-(Hasa)

 - See the code of [Pulling recent data](https://github.com/Anran0716/550final-proj/blob/main/code/Pull%20recent%20data.ipynb) and the [Pulling historical data](https://github.com/Anran0716/550final-proj/blob/main/code/Pull%20historical%20data.ipynb).